Episode 265

 He had on black boots.

-And I did think that was strange because I never seen him with black boots on.
+And I did think that was strange because I'd never seen him with black boots on.
+You know, he usually does have the white sneakers on.

-You know, he usually does have the white sneakers on, which in the video he has white sneakers, which his wife said he was wearing those white sneakers Sunday morning.
+which in the video he has white sneakers, which his wife said he was wearing those white sneakers Sunday morning.
+And she also confirmed that he was wearing his mechanic thing.

-Looks like the police had the right guy in their crosshairs, and his brother John was spilling the beans.
+Looks like the police had the right guy in their crosshairs and his brother John was spilling the beans.

 Granted, it was probably because he had such a resentment built up against his brother after years of repeated thefts, but either way, John Smith was useful to police.